Home

 Buy Now

-“If You Prolong Your Stay at Table, You Prolong Your Life: Jewish Music and Food” in The Ethnomusicologist’s Cookbook.
-Edited by Sean Williams, Routledge Press, 2006
+“If You Prolong Your Stay at Table, You Prolong Your Life: Jewish Music and Food” in The Ethnomusicologist’s Cookbook

 The Ethnomusicologists' Cookbook takes you around the world on a culinary journey that is also a cultural and social odyssey.